Catch up on the day’s news: Trump jurors sworn in, Mayorkas impeachment, space trash - Local News 8

 5 things

 1️⃣ Trump trial: Seven jurors were sworn in for Donald Trump’s hush money trial in Manhattan.
-Potential jurors are being questioned about their social media posts, and Trump was admonished for visibly and audibly reacting to one. ➕ Here’s why the trial is posing so many challenges. 📹 Video: Woman dismissed from jury pool
+Potential jurors are being questioned about their social media posts, and Trump was admonished for reacting to one of their answers. ➕ Here’s why the trial is posing so many challenges. 📹 Video: Woman dismissed from jury pool

 2️⃣ Supreme Court: The court’s conservative majority indicated that it may toss out a charge prosecutors have lodged against hundreds of people who took part in the January 6 riot at the US Capitol 📹 Video: Analyst weighs in on obstruction law